norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 Other than with blocks, procs can be instantiated with `proc`, `Proc.new`, `lambda` or `->` (*lambda literal* or *dash rocket* or *stab operator*).
-The tree first forms simply take a block argument, while the last form looks like this:
+The three first forms simply take a block argument, while the last form looks like
+this:

 ```ruby
 -> (a, b) { ... }